Find It Locally

 Funding is available to support farmers in developing employee policies or employee manuals, understanding employment laws, providing anti-discrimination/harassment training to managers or workers, improving workplace communication, and more.

-Who: All farmers seeking labor management support, including established employers and farms preparing to hire their first employee.
+Who: Farmers seeking labor management support, including established employers and farms preparing to hire their first employee.

 Funding: Varies by project, need, and funding source.
 Up to five hours of individualized CISA staff support per farm.
 Limited funding may also be available to cover fees for legal review of employee manuals, consultations with professionals at the Employers Association of the NorthEast (see details below), or other outside consulting fees.

 Funding is available to farm businesses who need help navigating from concept to market: finding production space, product development, understanding labeling requirements, creating food safety plans, and accessing financing.
 In addition, funding can cover support with business and marketing planning, financial record-keeping, enterprise analysis, and employee training.